librempeg/mpv/DOCS/man/console.rst

 ``font_size``
     Default: 16

-    Set the font size used for the REPL and the console.
-This will be multiplied by "scale".
+    Set the font size.
+This scales with the window height when ``--osd-scale-by-window`` is enabled.

 ``border_size``
     Default: 1

-    Set the font border size used for the REPL and the console.
+    Set the font border size.
+This scales with the window height when ``--osd-scale-by-window`` is enabled.

 ``case_sensitive``
     Default: no on Windows, yes on other platforms.